aebrn/aebrn/README.md

 ### high there I'm hell 👋

-I'm 20 years old from California now residing in Texas.
+I'm 20 years old.
+He/him.

 I've yet to start developing a project I'm excited about so until then all my
 repositories will probably be useless and uninteresting to you.